-The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (i.e. its subsidiaries) and its subsidiaries.
+The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company and its subsidiaries.

 Control is achieved where the Group has: (i) the power over the investee; (ii) exposure, or rights, to variable returns from its involvement with the investee; and (iii) the ability to use its power over the investee to affect the amount of the Group's returns.